 Open concept spaces are also very in-fashion these days.
 While they can be aesthetically pleasing, they can be very oppressive aurally.
 The combination of the reflective surfaces and the many voices bouncing off of them lead to distraction, irritability, and in the end, reduced productivity.
 In fact, studies have shown that workplace noise can reduce productivity by two thirds.

 Funny enough, as pointed out in Julian Treasure’s book ‘Sound Business’, more open concept offices allow room for three times more workers.
 You could theoretically be paying three times as many people for doing a third of the work that could be accomplished in a sonically comfortable environment.

 Of course, there are many environments where volume is welcome and expected, such as sporting events, night clubs, and concert venues.
 But there are many businesses that want to be quiet and intimate that simply aren’t.
 If carpet isn’t your thing, put something on the walls to absorb sound.
 If you’d rather be more decorative than utilitarian with your walls, try the ceiling.
 It’s the last thing anyone looks at.
 You can also rearrange the furniture, or put up some shelves.
 Some of the quietest public, indoor environments are libraries and furniture stores.
-Libraries tend to have carpeting, but they also have shelves of books, and since those books are not all the same size, they form a surface that is uneven, and therefore non-reflective.
+Libraries tend to have carpeting, but they also have shelves of books, and since those books are not all the same size, they form an uneven surface, which absorbs rather than reflects sound.
 Furniture stores not only have shelves and carpeting, but most of their merchandise is soft and curved.

 Branding can’t be limited to logos, typeface, and colours.
-Sometimes it’s more subconscious and requires a multi-sensory approach.
+Sometimes it’s more experiential and subconscious, and requires a multi-sensory approach.
 The visual branding landscape is very cluttered.
-If you want to get an edge and increase profits, start paying attention to the way your environment sounds and how it’s affecting mental health, your brand, and your profits.
+If you want to get an edge and increase profits, start paying attention to the way your environment sounds.
+It may not being obvious, but it has great influence over mental health, brand, and profit.